 All videos automatically have CC but as mentioned above, the CC isn’t accurate.
-Once we comb through the script and make corrects, the videos are automatically assigned as CC to let those with hearing impairments and anyone of foreign languages know there is options for them to follow the video using the CC.
+Once we comb through the script and make corrects, the videos are automatically assigned as CC to let those with hearing impairments and anyone of foreign languages know there are options for them to follow the video using the CC.

 To Be A Volunteer & Benefits

-- You must have a YouTube Account and be logged in.
+- You must have a YouTube account and be logged in.

 - You can instantly look at the CC and make the corrections instantly without applying to us to do it.
 You can work on it behind the scenes when you have time without committing to the process formally.

 - You will be credited for the corrections.
 Up to 5 contributors to the videos will be automatically listed in the video description as being the person who did the CC.
-The 5 are based on the amount of corrections in a video.
+The 5 are based on the number of corrections in a video.
 This means others can contribute to the same video but the 5 people who did the most work will receive the honourable mentions.
 This is controlled by YouTube and is automatic.